tommasorigon/India-SequentiaLogit/results.md

 ## Information criteria (DIC and WAIC)

 Following [Gelman et al. (2014)](https://link.springer.com/article/10.1007/s11222-013-9416-2) we compute the DIC (Deviance Information Criterion) and WAIC (Watanabe-Akaike information criterion) indexes.
-They can be done by using the `IC` function, included in the [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) file.
-For each model, the IC function return both the DIC and the WAIC but also the effective degree of freedom for each model (not reported in the paper).
+This can be done by using the `IC` function, included in the [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) file.
+For each model, the IC function returns both the DIC, and the WAIC.

 Notice that the factorization of our likelihood allows to decompose the DIC and WAIC indexes, that is